 Washington University's Olin Business School is a place where you'll discover and develop your talents.
 Learn through challenging academics and real-world experiences.
 Collaborate closely and push yourself to achieve more.

 Compare the options that best fit your needs.

-Season 1 launches June 15 with eight new episodes, each one premiering every two weeks.
-Subscribe to On Principle wherever you get your podcasts to be reminded when the new episodes drop.
-Share your feedback and offer episode suggestions at email@example.com.
+Season 1's lineup of compelling stories ended in September 2021, but you can catch up by clicking below.
+Season 2 debuts January 25, 2022, with eight more episodes.
+Subscribe to On Principle wherever you get your podcasts for a reminder when new episodes drop.
+Share feedback and offer episode suggestions at firstname.lastname@example.org.

 On Principle, Season One

 How do you put a price tag on a hall-of-fame ballplayer?
 How do you decide to throw away one career dream for another one?
 How do you survive an existential crisis in your business?
 The debut season of On Principle puts you behind the scenes for these decisions and more.

 What do women’s handbags, salad dressing, home runs, cat litter and credit reports have in common?
 They all figure into the first season of On Principle.
 Get a sneak peek at the decisions we’ll explore.

 For Gerard Craft, James Beard Award-winning chef and restaurateur, the scope of the pandemic hadn’t entirely sunk in.
 Then he got a text from one of his suppliers in Italy.